Where Orange is the New Green!

 We offer a free shuttle, and require carpools of 3 or more (or those needing accessible parking of course) for on-site parking.
 Hikers can enjoy a moderately strenuous 40 minute hike from the shuttle lot directly to the festival too, and it is a great biking destination.

 Renewable Energy and Education

-We have an amazing line-up of energy conservation and renewable energy workshops throughout the weekend for you to enjoy and learn from.
+We have an amazing line-up of energy conservation, renewable energy, agricultural skills, and “local livelihood” presentations, demos, and mini-workshops throughout the weekend for you to enjoy and learn from.
 Since 2001 we have used solar energy to generate green electricity for two music and entertainment stages.
 You can learn more about renewable energy, land conservation, and organic farming during the Festival from the many community organizations hosting booths at the festival.